mex2meou/collsec/README.md

 >> python dimva-global.py

+Note: Approximate execution time on the whole dataset is ~2h.

 ### Approach B

 >> cd dimva−local

 >> python dimva−local.py

+Note: Approximate execution time on the whole dataset is ~4h.

-Note.
-To configure the length of the training and testing windows modify the file ’utils/dimva_util.py’.
+By default the code of Freudiger et al. is configured we utilize a 5-day training window and a 1-day testing one.
+To configure the length of the training and testing windows modify the file ’utils/dimva_util.py’

 ## Hybrid Scheme